Somatic TherapyNurturing Your Resilience With Transforming Touch®

 Stress, Childhood Trauma Linked To Chronic Fatigue Syndrome In Adults

 TEB is a somatic therapy specifically developed for the healing of developmental trauma.
 It addresses the negative effects on health and well-being of adverse childhood experiences.
-Chronic fatigue is a complex condition with multiple possible triggers including viral infections, hormone imbalances and genes: as such healing chronic fatigue will often require a multidisciplinary approach.
-However in regards to the correlation of CFS and childhood or developmental trauma, TEB is a therapy uniquely placed to address the link.
+Chronic fatigue is a complex condition with multiple possible triggers including viral infections, hormone imbalances and genes: as such healing chronic fatigue will often require a multidisciplinary approach which includes but is not limited to TEB.

 Somatic Therapy for Irritable Bowel Syndrome